 - Giving children choices whenever possible because making choices helps children feel powerful.

-In our Care Course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences, we discuss a variety of ways to support abused and neglected children.
+In our course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences, we discuss a variety of ways to support abused and neglected children.
 We’ve touched on just a few of them in this blog.

 Please let us know how we can be of additional assistance!
 Call us: 1–800-685‑7610, Monday through Friday, 9–5 ET, or email us days, evenings and weekends: info@CareCourses.com.
 We’re here to help!